In the guide

 Withdrawing from a contract

-You have the right to withdraw from a prospective contract; in other words, you do not have to accept the consumer's offer to buy.
+You have the right to withdraw from a prospective contract; in other words, you are not obliged to accept the consumer's offer.

-For example, if you made a mistake with the price, you do not have to sell at the incorrect price if you can clearly establish that a contract has not been made.
+If you made a mistake with the price in an advertisement, for example, you do not have to sell at the incorrect price unless the contract has already been made.

-You should take care because you run the risk of the consumer claiming they have been misled and that you are trading unfairly.
+You need to be careful, as the consumer may claim that they have been misled and that you are trading unfairly.
 You may be in breach of the law if you trade unfairly.

-You will find more information in the 'Fair trading' Quick Guide.
+More information can be found in the 'Fair trading' Quick Guide.

 Back to top